-Generally accepted accounting principles include a fair value hierarchy that prioritizes the inputs used to measure fair value.
+Generally accepted accounting principles in the United States of America include a fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurement) and the lowest priority to unobservable inputs (Level 3 measurement).
 This hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows: